michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 ```
 ![lot-area](https://raw.githubusercontent.com/michaeljoseph04/blog/gh-pages/images/lot-area.jpeg)

 Let's look at this more closely.
-It is hard to tell whether there is any relationship at all between the variables, in fact.
+It is hard to tell whether there is any covariation at all between the variables, in fact.
 If we would remove the regression line, could I tell whether having a larger lot actually influences the sale price?
 I'm not so sure.
-However, let's compare this to the *Garage.Area*:
+Let's compare this to the *Garage.Area*:

 ![garage-area](https://raw.githubusercontent.com/michaeljoseph04/blog/gh-pages/images/garage-area.jpeg)